woowenjun99/tp/docs/team/jacob-stein1.md

 - **New Feature:** Display exchange rates between currencies [#39](https://github.com/AY2223S2-CS2113-T13-1/tp/pull/39)

   - What it does: Displays the exchange rate between two currencies.
   - Justification: Prior to moving money between accounts, the user may want a preview of what the exchange rates are.
-This command can also display rates with a chosen value, and shows conversion both ways.
   - Highlights: By default, this command will show the exchange rate of 1:X going both ways.
 The user can instead input a value if they want to see what a transaction might look like before its performed

 - **Enhancement to Existing Features:** Open Exchange Rates API [#83](https://github.com/AY2223S2-CS2113-T13-1/tp/pull/83)